jkrovitz/assignmentPlanner/README.md

 10. Press [Enter].
 11. Open a web browser and paste http://localhost:5000/ into the address bar.
 12. Project will be displayed.
+13. In order to view our demo user, login in using demo@demo.com as the email and demodemo as the password.
+14. Once logged in, to view the user's tasks you must click "short term" or "long term".
-13. To stop running the project.
+15. To stop running the project.
 Type **Control-c** in the terminal to disconnect from localhost:5000.
-14. Type **deactivate** in order to deactivate the virtual environment.
+16. Type **deactivate** in order to deactivate the virtual environment.